JohnCharlesBent/Jazz-HR-Job-Feed/README.md

 Once a Job Feed URL is provided the plugin will start publishing jobs from the XML feed to the post type provided in the admin form.

-To manually clear jobs out of the post type that are old or no longer relevant click the tab at the top of the admin page that reads "Refresh Open Jobs".
+To manually clear jobs out of the database that are old or no longer relevant click the tab at the top of the admin page that reads "Refresh Open Jobs".

 At the top of the "Refresh..." section is an option to "Update All Jobs In Database".
 Clicking this button will delete any jobs published to the post type and then rescan the XML job feed to publish a fresh batch of jobs.
 You can also set a cron job to perform the same task.
 The cron script can be found in the ``` cron/ ``` directory.